The gentle giants. The Apollo of dogs. The Great Dane.

 Lucy loves her kid siblings, and they love her right back even though she is just about the same size that they are.

-They only need longer exercise once a day.
+The Great Dane only needs longer exercise once a day.

 Like most breeds, this one needs one longer run or walk per day.
 But the rest of the time they are very content to be lazy and lounge around on your sofa or even your bed.
 If you don’t have time for the long walk, make sure that you have a fenced-in yard.
 Despite the fact that they could probably easily scale it, Great Danes aren’t known to be jumpers so a regular six-foot high fence should be enough to keep them enclosed.

 They only rarely require baths and their shedding is pretty minimal considering their size.
+Brush their short-thick coat weekly with a medium-bristle brush.
 Like a lot of other breeds, they shed more during the spring and fall, but a simple brushing will take care of the extra fur.
+In the United States, a Great Dane typically has cropped ears.

 These big dogs can come with big price tags.
 The average is around $1,200 per purebred puppy, but the price can easily reach just under $2,000.
 And make sure you ask about cropping.
 Most breeders will do that, but it will likely cost you extra.